QubitProducts/kube-ci/README.md

 - *orgName*: yourorg
 - *revision*: 01245789abc.....
 - *branch*: newpr5 (the head branch)
+- *cacheVolumeClaimName*: the name of the pvc created (if requested)

 Workflows run for pull-requests will get this additional parameters: